rhadp-example-repos/automotive-image-builder/docs/building/index.md

 dd if=cs9-qemu-minimal-regular.img of=/dev/sda status=progress bs=4M
 ```

+!!! note

+    Our sample images have all a dummy password hard-coded for their `root` and
+    `guest`.
+That password is simply: `password`.
+    That default value can be overriden at build time using:
+    `DEFINES='root_password="hash_of_new_password"'`

 ## Other features

 You can use the `DEFINES` variable to override variables in the manifest.
 This